 Hair loss is a distressing symptom of menopause, and it can lead to low confidence.
 I will look at the causes, offer some natural solutions and homeopathic remedies for you to consider.

-Why we lose hair during menopause?
+Why do we lose hair during menopause?

 Hair loss during menopause is the result of a hormonal imbalance.
 Specifically, it’s related to a lowered production of oestrogen and progesterone.
-These hormones help hair grow faster and stay on the head for longer periods of time.
+These hormones help hair grow faster and stay on the head for longer periods.
 When the levels of oestrogen and progesterone drop, hair grows more slowly and becomes much thinner.
 A decrease in these hormones also triggers an increase in the production of androgens (a group of male hormones).
 Androgens shrink hair follicles, resulting in hair loss on the head.
 In some cases, however, these hormones can cause hair to grow on the face.

 Book 15 minutes free now to find how homeopathy can help you.